5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingQoSBooking.md

 Find more information about [**QoS Booking API**](../CAMARA_QoSBooking.html).

 A user of a media application would like to request the assignment of a QoS Profile to a device for a given period of time and service area.
-The following steps are executed:

 # Workflow and Architecture